 🔆 WINNER of the 2021 American Fiction Awards in Literary Fiction, General Fiction, and Cross-Genre Fiction categories, and FINALIST in Religious Fiction

 🔆 SILVER MEDALIST in the 2021 Reader’s Favorite Awards in Inspirational Fiction

-🔆 Fiction FINALIST in the upcoming 2022 Christianity Today Book Awards
+🔆 WINNER, AWARD OF MERIT in the 2022 Christianity Today Book Awards in Fiction

 Order a signed/personalized copy of Sugar Birds HERE

 MORE about all Cheryl’s books . . .